mccrudd3n/nock-for-everyday-coders/Nock for Everyday Coders Part 1.md

-# Nock for Normal Coders, Part 1: Basic Functions and Opcodes
+# Nock for Everyday Coders, Part 1: Basic Functions and Opcodes
+By `~timluc-miptev`
+Twitter: `@basile_sportif`

 ## tldr/Intro;
 ### For Whom?
 Nock is not super complex, and most normal programmers can learn the basics of it rapidly.
 The mental model you gain from Nock turns out to be **very** useful in learning Hoon and understanding Urbit.

 The Urbit docs generally suggest not worrying about Nock, but it's very simple and small, so I think most normal programmers will feel **more** comfortable in Hoon if they learn its basics.

-By "normal programmer", I mean: a person of decently above-average IQ (programming is a pretty self-selecting profession) who works relatively high up the modern tech stack, abstracted from low-level stuff.
+By "normal programmer", I mean: a person of somewhat above-average IQ (programming is a pretty self-selecting profession) who works relatively high up the modern tech stack, abstracted from low-level stuff.
 His/her day job likely consists of a lot of React/JS/SQL/Rails/Java etc, and he/she is not really familiar with assembly/OS stuff.
-That basically describes me and most programmers I know.
+That describes me and most programmers I know.

 What about people who aren't programmers?
 Anecdotally, they seem to have less trouble "getting" Hoon, so this might not be necessary for them.
 This might be because people who *have* coded a lot intuitively want to know what is "magic" and what's not in a given language, and learning Nock seems to give a better intuitive feel for that than just starting with Hoon.